zhanxw/vcf2geno/README.md

 The first and second columns are sample IDs copied from the header of VCF files.
 From column 3 till the last the column, they are individual level genotype converted from VCF files.

-A .site file is shwon below:
+A .site file is shown below:

     CHROM   POS ID  REF ALT
     1   10  1:10    A   T